tramhao/termusic/README.md

 development.
 The main problem is data race condition.
 So I basically rewrite the player in rust, and hope to solve the problem.

-As for now, mp3, m4a and flac are supported.
+As for now, mp3, m4a, flac and ogg/vorbis are supported.

 ![main](https://github.com/tramhao/termusic/blob/master/screenshots/main.png?raw=true)
 ![tageditor](https://github.com/tramhao/termusic/blob/master/screenshots/tageditor.png?raw=true)